How can I receive a Vote-by-Mail ballot?

 Regardless of the delivery method, ballots for Military and Overseas voters will initially be sent no later than 45 days prior to an election.

-Vote-by-Mail ballot requests can be made by phone, mail, e-mail, fax, in person at any one of our branch office locations.
+Vote-by-Mail ballot requests can be made online, by phone, mail, e-mail, fax, or in person at any one of our branch office locations.

 You can also visit the Federal Voting Assistance Program's website at fvap.gov to submit a Federal Post Card Application and Absentee Ballot Request (FPCA).